 - Not very social

-People with a natural tendency towards the Sensing preference are also referred to as Sensors in the MBTI spectrum.
+People with a natural tendency towards the Sensing preference are also referred to as Sensors in the personality type spectrum.
 However, this preference doesn’t describe their emotional sensitivity.

 In summary, the most prominent Sensing traits are: